Omarufigu/Betting-contract/README.md

 ## Create Game
   -Initializes a new game between two teams.

   -Opens the betting pool for that game.

   -Records the teams and sets up the game in the system.

   -Emits an event to notify frontends or other systems that a new game is available.

 ## Place Bet
-Places the bet on the team, with some eth amount.
-This bet will then have to be verified and ensured it is placed.
-To ensure the bet is legitimate and not fraudulent we will have to add some id and wallet verification befor the better is allowed to bet
+  -Allows users to place a bet on a chosen team with a specific ETH amount.

+  -Bets are recorded in the contract and added to the game’s payout pool.

+  -Emits an event confirming the bet has been placed successfully.

 ## Match Results
-Displays the results of the game and the profit, if any, so that we can sednt that to the cashout.
+  -Once the game ends, the results are recorded on-chain.

+  -The winning team is determined, and the payout pool is calculated.

+  -Emits an event showing the outcome of the game and which users are eligible for winnings.

 ## Cashout
-Allows the payment to be converted to real cash. if a negative balance is reached, the eth owed will be drawn out of the betters account.
-If funds are insufficient then they will owe that amount of eth until their debt is paid off.
+  -Allows users to claim their winnings in ETH.

+  -Users can withdraw available winnings at any time after the game ends.

+  -Emits an event confirming the payout or cashout.

+## Payout Mechanism

+  -Winnings calculated proportionally based on total amount bet on the winning team (User Winnings = (User Bet / Total Winning Bets) * Total Pool)

+  -The contract automatically distributes ETH to winning users.

+  -Transparent and automated